SIF Glossary and InstructionsGlossary and instructions for reporting CBEDS School Information Form (SIF) data.

 Please note that paraprofessionals working in positions supported by Title I are subject to additional requirements pursuant to the Elementary and Secondary Education Act (ESEA).
-For more information on these requirements, please refer to the California Department of Education (CDE) Paraprofessional Requirements for Title I Programs web page.
+For more information on these requirements, please refer to the CDE Promoting Equitable Access to Teachers – Paraprofessional web page.

 Staff members who provide support to administration, business services, data processing, or support of teaching and administrative duties of the office of principal or department chairpersons.
 Common job titles include: administrative assistants and secretaries.

 Support staff not reported in instructional or student support and staff below the level of assistant, deputy, or associate superintendent.
 Common job titles include: health services staff, plant and equipment maintenance staff, custodians, food service staff, managers, after school staff, bus drivers, security, and noon duty supervisors.

 CBEDS coordinators shall refer to their county or district’s definition of full time when determining the full-time equivalent (FTE) of classified staff.
 If your county or district does not have a definition of full time, for CBEDS purposes, staff who work 30 hours or more per week shall be considered full time.